Aftermath of the 2011 Tōhoku earthquake and tsunami

 The aftermath of the 2011 Tōhoku earthquake and tsunami included both a humanitarian crisis and massive economic impacts.
 The tsunami created over 300,000 refugees in the Tōhoku region of Japan, and resulted in shortages of food, water, shelter, medicine and fuel for survivors.
 15,900 deaths have been confirmed.
+2,500 people remain missing.
 In response to the crisis, the Japanese government mobilized the Self-Defence Forces, while many countries sent search and rescue teams to help search for survivors.
 Aid organizations both in Japan and worldwide also responded, with the Japanese Red Cross reporting $1 billion in donations.
 The economic impact included both immediate problems, with industrial production suspended in many factories, and the longer-term issue of the cost of rebuilding which has been estimated at ¥10 trillion (US$122 billion).

+As of 2021, rebuilding and reconstruction efforts has cost Japan $300 billion in US currency.

 A further serious impact of the tsunami was the critical damage done to the Fukushima Daiichi Nuclear Power Plant, resulting in severe releases of radioactivity and the prospect of a long-term health and environmental hazard in need of an expensive clean-up.